Nextiva / Blog / Customer Experience

 Remaining up to date with customer-facing technology and trends in customer service is also essential.

-In 2021, Domino’s launched a pilot program in Houston, Texas, using autonomous delivery vehicles called “DomiNO’s DXP.”
+In 2021, Domino’s launched a pilot program in Houston, Texas, using autonomous delivery vehicles called “DomiNo’s DXP.”
 These AI-powered bots navigate sidewalks and roads to deliver pizzas directly to customers’ doorsteps.
 This innovative approach to delivery offered several benefits:

 Staying ahead of the curve in customer service technology can go beyond mere efficiency and bolster customer experiences, bringing lasting benefits to both businesses and consumers.